mkoslacz/minimal-mistakes/_posts/2017-02-08-moviper--the-android-viper-library.markdown

 *Source: https://www.objc.io/issues/13-architecture/viper/*{: style="text-align: center; display: block; font-size: 80%;"}

-For Moviper I have worked out the following, slightly shifted responsibility fragmentation:
+For Moviper I have worked out the following, slightly shifted, responsibility fragmentation:

 - View: displays what the Presenter wants and relays user input back to the Presenter. (exactly the same as above)
 - Interactor: contains the data read/write and preprocessing logic - all of the api and db calls go here.
-- Presenter: contains the business logic - reacts to user input, translating it to the interactor and routing calls, decides what to display on the view, validates the data in the business usecases sense (ie username can't be empty).
+- Presenter: contains the business logic - reacts to user input, translating it to the Interactor and Routing calls, decides what to display in the View, validates the data in the business use cases sense (ie username can't be empty).
-- Entity: they are data objects that are used in the app business logic, independent from the data handling and view implementation.
+- Entity: these are data objects that are used in the app business logic, independent from the data handling and view implementation.
 - Routing: contains all system-related logic.
 You can alternatively call it "System".
 It manages navigation, screen transitions, notifications scheduling, etc.

 Mentioned division allows us to create a modular, testable, clean and neat code.
 Now we know where to put our stuff, so let's begin to code!

 ## Contract

 The starting point of every screen is a contract.
-It generally has the one purpose - it defines all Viper modules interfaces and whole control and data flow in the given screen.
-Let's define methods needed to implement the whole login screen:
+It generally has one purpose - it defines all Viper modules interfaces and entire control and data flow in the given screen.
+Let's define methods needed to implement the entire login screen:

 ```kotlin
 interface LoginContract {